 Similar Nodes

-• The Sin Node and Cos Node in the math category also output a sine wave.
+- The Sine Node and Cosine Node in the Math category also output a sine wave, if given an ever-increasing input signal.